 Ms. Strayed shares with us periodic reports of her very own and inevitable blisters (upon blisters), pain centers, bleeding and bruised body parts, in intimate detail, as she moves, mostly alone, through a footpath that advances her toward her graduation from a school of some very hard knocks.

-However, I approached it as a hiking-obsessed male who truly enjoys witnessing the transformation of personality as one engages in step one and progresses to the five millionth step on that majestic path.
+However, I approached this book as a hiking-obsessed male who truly enjoys witnessing the transformation of personality as one engages in step one and progresses to the five millionth step on these majestic National Scenic Trails.
 So I read the book a second time, starting on page 50 to the end, skipping the frequent references to experiences with old lovers, parents, step parents, and pets, as I attempted to stick with the trail talk.
 That definitely shortened the book.

 Did Ms. Strayed learn anything from her hike?
-I think she did.
+She sure did.
 How could you not?
-She learned to push away fear, released buckets of pent-up tears, and focused on just moving forward.
+She learned to push away fear, released buckets of pent-up tears, and focus on moving forward.
 The wilderness is a truth crucible.

 I trust she learned how to avoid bleeding from her shoulders to her toes so that her next backpacking trips would be easier.